w3c/wot-architecture/proposals/WoT Architecture Explainer - Diff.md

 > its set of interactions,
 > data schemas and protocol bindings for those interactions,
 > and public security metadata.
+>
+> [//]: # (McCool: Do we need this?
-> We define the term Interaction Affordances to refer to the metadata describing the interactions supported by a WoT Thing.
+> We define the term Interaction Affordances to refer to the metadata describing the interactions supported by a WoT Thing.)
+>
 > A WoT Thing Description also supports but does not require RDF/JSON-LD
 > (<a href="https://www.w3.org/standards/semanticweb/data">Linked Data</a>)
 > processing and semantic annotation and inteferencing.
 >
-> The WoT Thing Description building block fosters interoperability in two ways:
-> * First, it enables machine-to-machine communication, as devices can
->   read WoT Thing Descriptions and use the information contained in them
->   to automatically adapt to details of a particular protocol, using
->   the interaction/protocol binding abstraction.
-> * Second, it can serve as a common, uniform format for developers to document and
->   retrieve all details necessary to access an IoT service and make use of that service's data.
-> To better support semantic interoperability, WoT Thing Descriptions may
-> optionally make use of domain-specific vocabularies,
-> for which explicit extension points are provided.
-> However domain-specific vocabularies themselves are out of scope of the
-> current WoT standardization activity.
->
 > #### WoT Scripting API
 > A second (optional) building block is the WoT Scripting API.
 > This building block allows the definition of the behavior
-> of a WoT Thing (responses to interactions)
+> of a WoT Thing (responses to interactions) as well as
-> and the Consumption (parsing and use)
+> the Consumption (parsing and use)
 > and Exposure (construction and publication) of
 > WoT Thing Descriptions.
 > This building block is optional because devices can choose to